crafting-demo/sshfs-ai-dev-demo/README.md

 # SSHFS Sandbox Walkthrough

-This walkthrough pairs two Crafting workspaces—`dev` and `ai`—using SSHFS so an AI agent can inspect the developer’s filesystem in real time.
-The AI workspace mounts the `dev` home directory, reads the repository contents, writes review feedback, and blocks pushes when feedback is missing.
-The template wires secrets for an SSH key pair: the private key lives in a Crafting secret referenced via `${secret:dev-ai-private-key}`, while the public key is injected as plain text.
+This walkthrough pairs two Crafting workspaces—dev and ai—using SSHFS so an AI agent can inspect the developer’s filesystem in real time.
+The AI workspace mounts the dev home directory, reads the repository contents, writes review feedback, and blocks pushes when feedback is missing.
+It runs with restriction mode set to “ALWAYS,” meaning the AI environment stays locked to its predefined access rules for the entire sandbox lifetime.
+The template wires secrets for an SSH key pair: the private key lives in a Crafting secret referenced via ${secret:dev-ai-private-key}, while the public key is injected as plain text.

-Use this guide immediately after creating the `sshfs-ai` sandbox from `dev-ai-sshfs.yaml`.
-Every step assumes you are working inside the Crafting Console Web IDE (VS Code in the browser).

 ---